 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

-- There are certain enzymes in the liver and people with higher stores of certain enzymes may be able to eliminate oxycodone from their system more It’s usually younger people that have higher levels of the particular enzyme that impact the elimination of oxycodone.
+- Specific enzymes in the liver help metabolize oxycodone, so people with higher stores of these enzymes may be able to eliminate oxycodone from their system faster.
+Usually, younger people have higher levels of particular enzymes that impact the elimination of oxycodone.

 - Body weight and fat, as well as height, can play a role.
-The higher the dose a person takes of Oxycodone as compared to their height and weight, the longer they retain Also, the more body fat you have, the faster you’re likely to excrete it.
+Higher the doses of oxycodone relative to height and weight can stay in the body longer.
+Also, the more body fat you have, the faster you’re likely to excrete it.

-- Your personal basal metabolic rate can determine how quickly you metabolize and ultimately excrete oxycodone and other drugs.
-The higher your metabolic rate, the more quickly your body can break down and get rid of substances including oxycodone.
+- Your basal metabolic rate can determine how quickly you metabolize and ultimately excrete oxycodone and other drugs.
+The higher your metabolic rate, the faster your body can break down and get rid of substances including oxycodone.

-- Most of the oxycodone is eliminated from the body through urine, so your individual urinary pH can be important in the excretion process.
-The more alkaline your urine, the slower it will take oxycodone to be eliminated.
+- Most of the oxycodone is eliminated from the body through urine, so your urinary pH can be important in the excretion process.
+With more alkaline urine, oxycodone will be eliminated more slowly.

 - If you’re someone who takes oxycodone frequently, it may take your body longer to clear it from your system.
-If you’re someone who takes it regularly or you’ve taken it for a long period of time, you start to accumulate it in areas of your body, which makes it more difficult for it to be completely out of your system.
+If you’re someone who takes it regularly or you’ve taken it for an extended period, you start to accumulate it in areas of your body, which makes it more difficult for it to be entirely out of your system.